AT&T Shuts Down 2G Network, Ends Cellular Connectivity For Original iPhone

 If you're still using a phone you've had for 9.5 years, my hat's off to you, you thrifty bastard.

+I dislike the disposable culture of today, given that we cannot infinitely replace old electronics with a finite supply of building materials.

+As long as you can live with the knowledge that your miserly tendencies are cheating a 25th Century landfill miner out of rare earth elements. [pbs.org]

-iPhones just one affected component (Score:2)
+iPhones just one affected component (Score:3)

 I realize that was a consumer-level link, but still...
 I expect better from Slashdot.